Retirees are Reconsidering How to Use Their Home and Home Equity in This Uncertain Economy

--Written by Robin Rosa MLO #1402813, Reverse Mortgage Specialist Much damage has been done to the U.S. economy in the last two years.
-The COVID-19 pandemic coupled with shutdowns and central banks’ efforts to stimulate the economy have left the financial markets and world economies on the precipice of a deep recession.
-To make matters…
+-Written by Robin Rosa MLO #1402813, Reverse Mortgage Specialist Much damage has been done to the U.S. economy in the last two years causing retirees to reconsider how to use home equity.
+The COVID-19 pandemic coupled with shutdowns and central banks’ efforts to stimulate the economy has left the financial markets and world economies on…

-If you are considering applying for a reverse mortgage , you probably have done some research or have a friend who has one.
-Reverse mortgages are an excellent way for people 62 years and older to convert their home equity to cash that they can use for additional retirement funds, home improvements, or medical expenses.…
+If you are considering getting a reverse mortgage, you may have done some research or even know someone who has one.
+Getting a reverse mortgage is an excellent way for people 55 years and older to convert their home equity to cash that they can use for additional retirement funds, home improvements, or medical expenses.
+Reverse mortgages allow the homeowner to…

 Read MoreWhat is a Reverse Mortgage Specialist?